jceronh/jeopardy_jn/README.md

-Asses me based on the last two sections of code
+Asses me based on the last two sections of code in 'This is Jeopardy.ipynb'